clpsecm/clpsecm_imaging/README.md

 1. Rotate and projection: Rotate the stage with specified `angles` values and perform line projections.
 2. Shift all lines: Shift lines projected in different angles by values of `shifts`.
 3. Pointwise intensity: Each measurements is reweighed by 2D-function of `intensity`.
-4. 1D-Convolution with point-spread-function: Each lines is convololved with 1D-function of `psf`.
+4. 1D-Convolution with point-spread-function: Each lines is convolved with 1D-function of `psf`.
 Similarly, the back projection from the lines to image, executes
 ```
 image = ScanLines.back_project();